Haugsbygda, Møre og Romsdal

-Gursken or Haugsbygda is a village in the municipality of Sande in Møre og Romsdal county in the western part of Norway.
+Haugsbygda (or Gursken) is a village in Sande Municipality in Møre og Romsdal county in the western part of Norway.
 The village is situated on a narrow strip of relatively flat land along the Gursken fjord on the west side of the island of Gurskøya.
-Gursken Church is located in the village.
-Neighboring villages are Gjerde (to the north) and Larsnes (to the south).
-The former Norwegian football player Jan Åge Fjørtoft hails from Gursken.
+Gursken Church is located in the eastern part of the village.
+Neighboring villages are Gjerde (to the north), Gurskebotn (to the east), and Larsnes (to the south).

-The 0.34 km2 village has a population (2018) of 259 and a population density of 894 PD/km2.
+The 0.34 km2 village has a population (2024) of 304 and a population density of 894 PD/km2.

 Economy

 Myklebust Verft is the largest employer in the village.
 There is a primary school in the village called Gursken Oppvekstsenter.
 A grocery store is located nearby at the end of the fjord.